|

 At their core, test automation frameworks are simply a set of guidelines for software testing.
 These guidelines can include coding standards and test data handling methods.

-Deciding on the framework is one of the critical aspects when it comes to approaching test automation.
-According to the 2019 survey by the New Stack, developers said that they spend 35% of their time on software testing.
-And half of the respondents found it difficult to meet the quality standards set by their organization.
+Deciding on the framework is one of the critical aspects of approaching test automation.
+According to a survey by GitHub, developers said that they spend 26% of their time writing test scripts, and 38% said automated tests positively impact their workday.

-By implementing the right test automation framework, a software team can reduce the amount of time and effort spent on setup, test creation, and maintenance.
-This means smarter resource allocation and tighter test coverage.
+By implementing the proper test automation framework, a software team can reduce the amount of time and effort spent on setup, test creation, and maintenance.
+This means more intelligent resource allocation and tighter test coverage.
+Read this article to learn more about- What is a Test Automation Framework?

-In this article, we’ll go over some of the most common test automation frameworks and highlight their standout features so you know which one to sign up for.
+In this article, we’ll review some of the most common test automation frameworks and highlight their standout features so you know which one to sign up for.

 Types of Test Automation Frameworks

-There are a number of test automation frameworks, each with its own approach to testing.
+There are several test automation frameworks, each with its own approach to testing.
 In this section, we’ll take a look at the different types of test frameworks:

 Linear Automation Test Framework